Both Malwarebytes and Trend Micro provide good protection from malware, but there are some differences between them you need to know about.

 Malwarebytes vs. Trend Micro: Ease of Use

-Since Malwarebytes only includes essential protections, it’s quite easy to use.
+Malwarebytes only includes essential protections, so it’s quite easy to use.
 It also only took about 5 minutes to download and install on my device, which is cool.

 Malwarebytes’s user interface is really easy to navigate, and you can access most features in just one click.
 Honestly, beginner users won’t have a hard time using Malwarebytes.